 UNPLANNED RABBIT LITTERS – how to cope

-Whilst many rabbits are born as the result of planned breeding, many people suddenly find themselves the unwitting owners of a new-born unplanned rabbit litter, often through no fault of their own.
+Whilst many rabbits are born as the result of planned breeding, owners can suddenly find themselves the unwitting recipients of a new-born unplanned rabbit litter, often through no fault of their own.
+Various factors make such events more likely.

 Correct Sexing

-Most of us know that indiscriminately breeding from any animal is unethical and downright silly.
-However, what happens if we have to deal with an unplanned, unwanted rabbit litter due to no fault of our own?
-The reasons for ending up in this situation can be varied, but the most common is simple and preventable – the mis-sexing of the parents.
+The most common reason for an unplanned litter is simple and preventable – incorrect sexing of the parents.
 Even some professionals can get rabbit sexing wrong, but if they are rechecked at 12 weeks, it should be possible to correctly sex them just before they are ready to breed.

 Although some males are sexually mature from around nine weeks, females are rarely ready to breed before 12 weeks, so at least this second check should catch any “frauds” before any damage is done.
-One common reason for incorrect sexing is that a minority of males can look extremely similar to females until they are almost mature.
-However, careful examination by an experienced handler should identify such individuals, and rechecking the sex at 12 weeks is a good precaution.
-For more information and photo identification examples on sexing your rabbit, do have a read of the Sexing article.
+A common reason for incorrect sexing is that a minority of males can look remarkably like females until they are almost mature.
+However, careful examination by an experienced handler should identify such individuals, and rechecking the sex at 12 weeks is a reasonable precaution.
+For more information and photo identification examples on sexing your rabbit, do read the Sexing article.

 Stray rabbits